 The Medicaid health care program for your state is managed by your state government.
 The rules to qualify for Medicaid depend on your state.
 Do you get financial help such as supplemental security income (SSI)?
 If you have low income, you may qualify for Medicaid.

-What dual-eligible plans you can get depends on where you live.
+What dual-eligible plans you can qualify for depends on where you live.
+Your home address needs to be in the dual plan’s coverage area to be eligible for that specific dual-eligible health plan.
 To find a UnitedHealthcare Dual Complete® plan for you, please search plans in your state.

 In a nutshell: Can you qualify for a dual-eligible health plan?